lammps/lammps/doc/src/Howto_lammps_gui.rst

    :align: center
    :scale: 50%

-The image size and some image quality settings can be changed in the ``Preferences`` dialog window.
-From the image viewer window further adjustments can be made: the image can be rotated, one can zoom in or out, and it is possible to only display the atoms within a predefined group (default is "all").
-After each change the image is rendered again and the display updated.
+The image size, some default image quality settings, and some colors can be changed in the ``Preferences`` dialog window.
+From the image viewer window further adjustments can be made: high-quality rendering, antialiasing, display of box or axes, zoom factor.
+The the image can be rotated horizontally and vertically and it is possible to only display the atoms within a predefined group (default is "all").
+After each change, the image is rendered again and the display updated.

 Editor Functions